Processmodifyer/Minecraft-Classic-Remastered/README.md

 Just feel free to improve this project anytime because this is on WIP and pull requests are accepted at all.

-This project has bugs and glitches and they need to be fixed at all, fell free to fix them.
+This project has bugs and glitches and they need to be fixed at all, fell free to fix them, add your own code improvement and classes to src folder, just add everything.

 # List of features added: